 Read Psalm 103:1-14.
 In verse 4, the Psalmist describes deliverance from the pit.
 Can you describe a “pit” that the Lord has delivered you from?

+Memory Verse

+1 Peter 1:18-19

+You know that from your empty way of life inherited from your ancestors you were ransomed – not by perishable things like silver or gold, but by precious blood like that of an unblemished and spotless lamb, namely Christ.

 Redeemed from a Sinful Past